 Brandeis is committed to creating a diverse community that includes students with documented disabilities who may require reasonable accommodations in order to fully participate in the college experience and to develop their maximum academic potential.
 Because admission to the university is based on the academic qualifications of the applicant, admissions procedures remain the same for all applicants, regardless of disability.
 Once accepted, a student seeking reasonable accommodations must provide documentation of a learning or physical disability in order to receive appropriate services at Brandeis.

-Documentation of the disability should be submitted to the University Health Center or to the Psychological Counseling Center for review and evaluation.
+Documentation of the disability should be submitted to Disability Services and Support or to the Psychological Counseling Center for review and evaluation.
 Following certification of a disability, the student should confer with the director of disabilities services and support or the disabilities specialist in the Disabilities Services and Support program of the Office of Academic Services, or with the disability coordinator in each of the graduate schools, regarding academic accommodations.
 The student should confer with the Office of Community Living for housing accommodations.
 Reasonable accommodations are determined on a case-by-case basis in consultation with the director, the student and, if appropriate, with the faculty.
 Services such as housing assistance, extra time on exams, note-takers, adaptive technology, and special parking arrangements are some of the possible accommodations that might be utilized.

 Health Professions Advising